Cuéntame cómo pasó: Origins

+Antonio

 As time goes by, Antonio leaves his jobs at the Ministry and the printing house to work for Don Pablo in other business ventures.
 One of them, the building company Construcciones Nueva York turns out to be a large fraud planned by Don Pablo and his partners in order to embezzle the funds and blame Antonio.
 Antonio is taken to court, the truth is revealed in the trial and finally Don Pablo is convicted and imprisoned.
-After this, he starts working in another printing house, Gráficas Usillos, a business that he eventually purchases and renames Alcántara Rotopress.
+Meanwhile, he starts working in another printing house, Gráficas Usillos, a business that he eventually purchases and renames Alcántara Rotopress.
 He stands in the first free democratic general election after Franco's death, on the list of UCD for the Congress of Deputies for the Albacete constituency.
 He does not get the seat but he is directly appointed by Adolfo Suárez, General Director of Agrarian Production of the Ministry of Agriculture under the Second Suárez Cabinet, a position in the same office where he worked in a subordinate role years before.
 With his new position and with the printing house running well, the family is able to move their residence from the humble San Genaro to the upper class Salamanca neighbourhood.
-He sells the printing house, is removed from the position in the Ministry and he starts a flags and banners factory named Estandartes y Banderas alongside his best friend Desi (Roberto Cairo).
+He sells the printing house, is removed from the position in the Ministry and he starts a flags and banners factory named Estandartes y Banderas alongside his best friend Desi.
 When the Banco de Granada, the bank where Antonio and Mercedes have all their savings and the mortgage of the Salamanca neighbourhood apartment, declares bankruptcy, their financial situation becomes precarious and they have to move back to San Genaro, selling their luxurious apartment at a loss in order to cover their debts.
-After this, he starts an olive oil distribution business with his brother Miguel (Juan Echanove), but their business is ruined when they are falsely accused of causing the toxic oil syndrome.
+After this, he starts an olive oil distribution business with his brother Miguel, but their business is ruined when they are falsely accused of causing the toxic oil syndrome.
 Antonio becomes addicted to gambling, his health worsens when he develops angina and he has an affair that puts his marriage in jeopardy.
 With the money recovered from the Banco de Granada years after its bankruptcy, and the land the family own in Sagrillas, they open up the vineyard and winery Bodega Alcántara Fernández e Hijos and they run the business until a devastating fire destroys the winery.
 He starts a travel agency named Viajes Milano and he even gets a licence to drive coaches.
+After a while, he manages to rebuild the winery and resume business.